 The Corporation is authorized to issue an unlimited number of Common Shares without par value.
-As at March 24, 2015, the Corporation had 54,958,121 issued and outstanding Common Shares.
-Only Shareholders of record at the close of business (Toronto time) on April 15, 2015 (the "Record Date") who either personally attend the Meeting or who have completed and delivered a form of proxy in the manner and subject to the provisions described above shall be entitled to vote or to have their Common Shares voted at the Meeting.
+As at March 23, 2016, the Corporation had 55,024,279 issued and outstanding Common Shares.
+Only Shareholders of record at the close of business (Toronto time) on March 25, 2016 (the "Record Date") who either personally attend the Meeting or who have completed and delivered a form of proxy in the manner and subject to the provisions described above shall be entitled to vote or to have their Common Shares voted at the Meeting.

-On a show of hands, every individual who is present and is entitled to vote as a Shareholder or as a representative of one or more corporate Shareholders will have one vote, and on a poll every Shareholder present in person or represented by a valid proxy and every person who is a representative of one or more corporate Shareholders will have one vote for each share registered in that Shareholder's name on the list of Shareholders, which is available for inspection during normal business hours at Computershare and will be available at the Meeting.
+On a show of hands, every individual who is present and is entitled to vote as a Shareholder or as a representative of one or more corporate Shareholders will have one vote, and on a poll every Shareholder present in person or represented by a valid proxy and every person who is a representative of one or more corporate Shareholders will have one vote for each share registered in that Shareholder's name on the list of Shareholders, which is available for inspection during normal business hours at TSX and will be available at the Meeting.
 Shareholders represented by proxyholders are not entitled to vote on a show of hands.

-To the knowledge of the directors and executive officers of the Corporation, the following are the only persons or companies who beneficially own, or exercise control or direction over, directly or indirectly, Common Shares carrying more than ten percent (10%) of the voting rights attached to all outstanding Common Shares:
+To the knowledge of the directors and executive officers of the Corporation, there are no persons or companies who beneficially own, or exercise control or direction over, directly or indirectly, Common Shares carrying more than ten percent (10%) of the voting rights attached to all outstanding Common Shares.